OncoTICE Bladder instillation (other anticancer medicines)

 - Before the first intravesical instillation of OncoTICE, your doctor will probably perform a skin reaction test (Mantoux) to investigate if you have an active tuberculosis infection.

-- When the bladder wall or ureter is damaged during catheterisation, treatment should be postponed until the lesion is healed.
+- When the bladder wall or ureter is damaged during catheterisation, treatment will need to be postponed until the lesion is healed.

 - It is important that infection with the HIV virus is excluded.
 It may be necessary that a blood sample is taken to test for HIV.
 Your doctor may also ask if there are any risk factors, such as unsafe sex, use of dirty needles if you are a drug user and blood transfusions.